 Dorset Blue Vinney is a blue cheese made in Dorset, England.
-Most Blue Vinney is made from raw skim cow's milk, though some versions are also made from pasteurized skim milk.
+The cheese is made using skim milk from cows.
+Most versions use raw milk, though some versions are also made from pasteurized.

 The cheese ends up with a hard rind, and a hard, crumbly interior.
 Though the blue mould veins in it are thinner than those in Stilton, there end up being more of them.